Alphapolygon/Alpha-Sequencer/README.md

 ShareAlike: Any modifications or ports must be distributed under the same license.

 Note: As the original author, I reserve the right to offer official binaries or professional support for a fee.

+## 🛠 Developer API (Internal Bridge)
+The engine communicates with the UI via a JSON bridge.
+Developers can interface with the core using these native JUCE functions:

+requestInitialState(): Fetches the full serialized state for UI hydration.

+updateCPlusPlusState(json): Updates the C++ engine with new step or timing data.

+uiReadyForEngineState(): Notifies the engine that the UI is ready to receive hardware updates.